Find Your College Classes

 The class schedule lists a term's available classes and includes class descriptions, the time, instruction location or style and the starting and ending dates for each course.
 For the most up to date information on add, drop and refund dates log into MyPortal.

 Moreno Valley College offers courses in 16-week, 8-week and 6-week formats.
 Choose the length and course format that works best for you!

-Winter term is 6 weeks long.
-The recommended unit load is 6 units.
+Summer term is 6 weeks long and offers accelerated courses.
+Due to the shortened session time, the recommended unit load is 6 units.

-Spring term is 16 weeks long and offers courses in full and half term formats.
-The recommended unit load is 12 - 15 units.
+Fall term is 16 weeks long and offers courses in full (16 week) and half term (8 week) formats.
+The recommended unit load is 12 to 15 units.

 Stay on Top of Your Education

 Important Dates and Deadlines